ROCm/rocm-install-on-windows/docs/how-to/install.rst

             Should you only wish to install a few select components, deselecting all, then selecting individual components may be more convenient.

-        The HIP SDK installer bundles an AMD Radeon Software PRO 23.30 installer.
+        The HIP SDK installer bundles an AMD Radeon Software PRO |radeon_software_pro_version| installer.
         The supported install options and types are summarized in the following tables:

         .. csv-table::
             :widths: 30, 70